This post may contain affiliate sales links. Please read my disclosure policy.

 - Use All The Spices Listed.
 I know it might seem like a long list, but they are all delicious and important for giving the soup a warm and spicy quality: Thyme, Cumin, Ginger, Poultry Seasoning and Cinnamon.

-- Finish with Cream and Maple Syrup – While the soup is perfectly delicious without these two ingredients, it is SO MUCH BETTER with a hit of sweet maple syrup and creamy heavy cream.
+- Finish with Cream and Maple Syrup.
+While the soup is perfectly delicious without these two ingredients, it is SO MUCH BETTER with a hit of sweet maple syrup and decadent heavy cream.
 It’s a nice contrast to the savory ingredients listed above.
 A little bit really does go a long way.

 Of course, Pumpkin Soup calls for pumpkin!
 Around Thanksgiving, you can find Sugar Pumpkins at the store (a sweeter pumpkin meant for baking) which could be cubed, just like a butternut squash would be.
 I find using canned pumpkin is easier and a lot of times the inexpensive option.
 Feel free to use one pound of cubed, fresh pumpkin in place of one 15 oz. can of pumpkin.